Friesen95/Assignment2OOP/README.md

-# Assignment2OOP
+# OOP-Assignment2
-Assignment 2 for object oriented programming
-Okay Emma, MArco and Matt I think i finally figured this garbage out get crazy and have fun :)
+assignment number 2 for out oop class in school